-January 2, 1959: Trailing orange sodium gas, the Luna 1 spacecraft broke free of Earth’s gravity to head towards the moon.
+January 2, 1959.
+Trailing orange sodium gas, the Luna 1 spacecraft broke free of Earth’s gravity on this date, to head towards the moon.

 And the orange gas?
 It was supposed to help scientists track the spacecraft and to test the behaviours of gas in space.
 The 795-pound spacecraft also picked up new data on the Earth’s radiation belt.